 • “I never said that.
 You always have a bad memory.”

 Birch explains that gaslighting rarely starts big.
 It begins with small denials and grows over time.
 Eventually, you stop trusting your own perceptions.
-And when that happens, you start relying on the manipulator to tell you what’s real.
+And when that happens, you start relying on the manipulator to tell you what is real.
+Science backs this up.
+Research on how your brain creates false memories shows that repeated suggestion can literally rewrite what you remember.

 2. The Silent Treatment

 The silent treatment goes way beyond someone needing space.
-It’s a deliberate refusal to acknowledge your existence as punishment.
+It is a deliberate refusal to acknowledge your existence as punishment.

 Therapist Steve Becker calls it “a technique of torture” and writes that “human beings need, on the most basic level, recognition of their existence.
 The withholding of this recognition, especially if protracted, can have soul-warping consequences on personality.”

 It works because the pain of being ignored is unbearable.
-You’ll do almost anything to make it stop.
+You will do almost anything to make it stop.
 Which is exactly what the manipulator is counting on.

 3. Backing You Into an Emotional Corner

 Then they say: “See?
-You’re unstable.
+You are unstable.
 You have an anger problem.”

 The original issue disappears.
 Now the focus is on your “overreaction.”
 You feel ashamed.
 You vow to keep your emotions in check next time.
 But suppressing your frustration only makes it easier for them to trigger you again.